Øredev 2011 in the rear-view mirror – Part 5

 Tim Huckaby – Building HTML5 Applications with Visual Studio 11 for Windows 8

-Tim has worked with (not at) Microsoft for a loooong time and is one charismatic guy, I must say.
-What I really appreciated with his session was that it seemed a bit improvised, unlike most sessions at Øredev.
+Tim has worked with (not at) Microsoft for a long time and is very charismatic.
+What I really liked with his session was that it seemed a bit improvised, unlike most sessions at Øredev.

-What I didn’t like quite as much, was that it seemed too improvised.
-Due to lack of time and hardware issues, Tim failed to demonstrate what I came to see: HTML5 applications with VS11.
+What I didn’t like as much, was that it seemed too improvised.
+Because of lack of time and hardware issues, Tim failed to show what I came to see: HTML5 applications with VS 11.

-Tim begun with stating that he hates HTML, but loves HTML5, which is now “crossing the chasm”.
-This means that it’s a safe technology to bet on, simce it will be adapted.
+Tim begun with stating that he hates HTML but loves HTML5, which he claims is about to “cross the chasm”.
+This means that it’s a safe technology to bet on, since it will be adapted.

 How do we know this?
-Well, this graph illustrates when a technology is “crossing the chasm” in relation to how people adapt it:
+Well, this graph illustrates how a technology is “crossing the chasm” in relation to how people adapt it:

 Tim thanked Apple for inventing the iPad, since thanks to the iPhone and the iPad, Flash and plugins are now out and HTML5 is in.

-Large parts of this talk were fun anecdotes, like when he talked about how Adobe once published a “we ♥ Apple” campaign, to which Apple responded with “we MISSING PLUGIN Adobe”.
+Large parts of this talk were amusing anecdotes, like how Adobe once published a “we ♥ Apple” campaign, to which Apple responded with “we MISSING PLUGIN Adobe”.

 Tim went through some browser statistics, explained why IE6 is still widely used (damn those piracy copies of Win XP in China) and concluded with some small, so-so demos.